Race, Gender, and Sexuality Studies Department (ERS/RGS)

 Gender and Human Rights

-This course will provide an overview of transnational women's human rights movements in a variety of locations around the world; locations will vary with the instructor.
-Included in this overview will be the study of women's political participation as a human rights issue; women's bodily integrity as a human right; violence against women and reproductive sexual health and rights; human rights as a framework for social and economic and gender justice; and human rights as (quasi) legal accountability; UN agreements, treaties and venues of redress.
-Prerequisite: one of the following: ERS 100, RGS 100, RGS 150, WGS 100, WGS 130, WGS 150, EDS 206.
+This course provides an overview of transnational women's human rights movements in a variety of locations around the world; locations vary with the instructor.
+Included in this overview is the study of women's political participation as a human rights issue; women's bodily integrity as a human right; violence against women and reproductive sexual health and rights; human rights as a framework for social and economic and gender justice; and human rights as (quasi) legal accountability; UN agreements, treaties and venues of redress.
+Prerequisite: RGS 100 or RGS 150 or EDS 206.
 Offered Fall - Odd Numbered Years.

 RGS 374 Cr.3